 - Audre Lorde

 I still remember vividly the pages of my mother’s notebook, filled with poems she had written when she was a teenager growing up during post-war Vietnam.
-It was because of her and this notebook that writing has always been my love and means of survival.
+It is because of her and this notebook that writing has always been my love and means of survival.
 Later on, I owe my desire to study contentious politics, social change, and political sociology to the story of Diane Nash and her Freedom Riders.

 Outside of academia, I enjoy swimming and cheering on the Yankees.